ViridityMoon/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead

-1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)
+1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max) .map returns a new array of elements and passes each element back into the callback.
 2. Explain the difference between a callback and a higher order function.
     A callback function is a function that is called back into a function, particularly known as a higher order function.
 3. What is closure?